tc39/notes/es6/2012-09/sept-20.md

 WH: What happens when the argument is a Proxy?

-RWS: Returns the Proxy's notifier
+RWN: Returns the Proxy's notifier

 STH: An invariant maintained internally, that if the proxy is frozen it ensures the target is frozen.